leo26dandy/leo26dandy/README.md

 - 👋 Hi, I’m @leo26dandy
-- 👀 I’m interest in Golang, PHP, JS, and Operations on Development and Production (Websites)
+- 👀 I’m interested in Golang, PHP, JS, and Operations on Development and Production (Websites)
-- 📫 Reach me out here via Github
+- 📫 Reach me out here on GitHub

 <!---
 leo26dandy/leo26dandy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.